Leadership

 Chief Engineer - Mechanical

-Jonathan is the Chief Engineer of Mechanical Programs at MERC.
+Since 2018, Jonathan has been the Chief Engineer of Mechanical Programs at MERC.
 He began his career as an intern at MERC in 2003.
-In 2004, Jonathan earned a bachelor’s degree in mechanical engineering from Mercer University and accepted a full time engineering role at MERC.
+In 2004, Jonathan earned a bachelor’s degree in mechanical engineering from Mercer University and accepted a full-time engineering role at MERC.
 In 2010, Jonathan earned a master’s degree in engineering and technical management from Mercer University as well.
+In his time at MERC, he has served multiple roles from engineering intern through Senior Engineer and Program Manager.
+In his current role of Chief Engineer of the Mechanical product area, he oversees contracts largely involving reverse engineering, tooling development, technical drawings and TOs, prototyping, and testing.

 Mr. Steve Fairfield

-Chief Engineer - Software and Cybersecurity
+Chief Engineer - Cybersecurity

-A U.S. Navy veteran, Steve has more than 36 years of technical, logistics, program management, and Foreign Military Sales experience in both the military and civilian workforce.
+A U.S. Navy veteran, Steve has more than 36 years of technical, logistics, program management, and foreign military sales experience in both the military and civilian workforce.
 Steve joined MERC after serving as a Flight Chief, Section Chief, Branch Chief, and Sustainment System Manager for several U.S. Air Force program offices.
 As the Information System Owner (ISO) for the F-15C/D/E/EX, Steve led the fleet in efforts to develop and obtain an Authority to Operate (ATO) at the platform level.